Precise Runtime Analysis for Plateau Functions: Conclusion

 Overall, we are optimistic that our main analysis method, switching between the level chain and the individual chain, which might be the first attempt to devise a general analysis method for EAs on plateaus, will find further applications.

 While our analysis method can deal with a large class of $(1+1)$-type hill-climbers, it is currently less clear how to analyze population-based algorithms.
-A series of works~\cite{he-yao-drift-intro,HeY04,JansenJW05,Witt06,JagerskupperS07,Chen09,RoweS14,DoerrK15,AntipovDFH18,AntipovDY19,DoerrDE15,DoerrD18} analyzing the runtime of various versions of the \mplea, \mclea and \ollea on \OM show that these algorithms quickly reach the plateau of the \plateau function, but it is currently not clear how to extend our method to get sharp runtime estimates also for the part of the process on the plateau.
-Likewise, it is not clear how our methods can be extended to algorithms that dynamically change their parameters~\cite{DoerrD18survey}, because here in most cases the relevant state of the algorithm not only consists of the current search point(s).
+A series of works~\cite{he-yao-drift-intro,HeY04,JansenJW05,Witt06,JagerskupperS07,Chen09,RoweS14,DoerrK15,AntipovDFH18,AntipovDY19,DoerrDE15,DoerrD18} analyzing the runtime of various versions of the \ea, \commaea, and \ollga on \onemax show that these algorithms quickly reach the plateau of the \plateau function, but it is currently not clear how to extend our method to get sharp runtime estimates also for the part of the process on the plateau.
+Likewise, it is not clear how our methods can be extended to algorithms that dynamically change their parameters~\cite{DoerrD20bookchapter}, because here in most cases the relevant state of the algorithm not only consists of the current search point(s).
 For hyper-heuristics, we could show two elementary results, but again, as discussed in Section~\ref{sec:hh}, for most hyper-heuristics our general result cannot be applied.
+By analogy with jump functions, crossover-based algorithms should be efficient on plateaus, especially the ones using different diversity mechanisms~\cite{DangFKKLOSS18}.
+However, these algorithms are more complicated, and even on jump functions there are no asymptotically tight bounds on their runtime.
+This suggest that studying their behavior on plateaus might be even more complicated.
 Given that plateaus of constant fitness appear frequently in optimization problems, we feel that the open questions discussed in this paragraph are worth pursuing in the near future.